Chub (gay slang)

 A chub is an overweight or obese gay man who identifies as being part of the chubby culture.
 Although there is some overlap between chubs and bears, chubs have their own distinct subculture and community.
 There are bars, organizations and social events specifically catering to this subculture, which allows members of the community to socialize with each other and develop social networks.

 In the last several years, large regional social events for gay chubs have developed.
 They often feature pageants in which titles are given to winners, such as "Mr. Chubby International" and "Mr. Chaser International".
 In the United States, there is an annual national event, Convergence, as well as several annual regional gatherings.
 There is also an annual event in Europe called European Big Men's Convergence.
 These events are held in different cities each year and are usually hosted by that city's local big men's organization.
-Japan has also had a large but relatively silent chub community, with Samson magazine being one of the oldest forms of Japanese media which focuses on Gay Chubs.
+Japan has also had a large but relatively silent chub community, with Samson magazine being one of the oldest forms of Japanese media which focuses on Gay Chubs and others.